Eesha Rebba: Early life

 Eesha Rebba was born in a Telugu family in Warangal, and was brought up in Hyderabad.
 She holds an MBA.
 Rebba worked as a model during college, after which she received an audition call from director Mohana Krishna Indraganti.

 Career

-Rebba made her debut in 2012 with the film Life Is Beautiful.
+Rebba made her debut in 2012 with the film Life Is Beautiful, directed by Sekhar Kammula.
 She then made her first appearance in a lead role in the film Anthaka Mundu Aa Tarvatha.
 The film was successful at the box office and was nominated for Best Film at the International Indian Film festival in South Africa.

 Her performance in the romantic-comedy film Ami Thumi received wide response and fetched her two awards.
 Rebba played a lesbian character in the film Awe (2018).
 Critics praised her performance in the film.
 Later the same year, she had four other films Brand Babu, Aravinda Sametha Veera Raghava, Subrahmanyapuram and Savyasachi.
 She made her Malayalam cinema debut in 2021 with the bilingual film Ottu.
 She learned archery and kickboxing for her role in the film.